-12.1 Process for Reporting of Risk and Critical Incidents
+1) Process for Reporting of Risk and Critical Incidents

-Any occurrence of a risk or critical incident within FFN requires immediate notification of the Unit Manager, Team Manager, FFN President, FFN Client Relations Specialist, and the Lakeview Center Risk Manager as soon as the situation is under control, but no later than 24 hours following the discovery of the event.
-A formal report is filed in the STARS Incident Reporting System.
+Any occurrence of a risk or critical incident within FFN requires immediate notification of the Unit Manager, Team Manager, the appropriate FFN Director, FFN President, and the agency Incident Reporting phone line.
+As soon as the situation is under control but no later than 24 hours following the discovery of the event, the Lakeview Center Risk Manager should be notified of the incident.
+A formal report is documented in the STARS Incident Reporting System.

-12.2 Investigations of Risk and Critical Incidents (Root Cause Analysis)
+2) Investigations of Risk and Critical Incidents (Root Cause Analysis)

-The Permanency Manager within FFN Administration serves as the FFN Death Review Coordinator and is responsible for an in-depth review and analysis of any child death occurring on an open case.
+The Permanency Manager within FFN Administration has served as the FFN Death Review Coordinator, however, this responsibility shifted to the Continuous Quality Improvement Team in August 2018.
+The team is responsible for an in-depth review and analysis of any child death occurring on an open case.
 This review and analysis is followed by debrief within the LCI and FFN risk management structure.
-The following are invited to the debrief scheduled by the Death Review Coordinator: President of Child Protective Services; FFN Directors of Family Services, Program Development, Administration and Special Projects, and Community Relations; LCI Director of Employee Relations and Risk Services, Quality Management Manager; an LCI Risk Management Specialist; Assistant Director of Family Services; all staff directly involved with the event through direct service or supervision, LCI legal counsel, and others as needed.
+The following are invited to the debrief scheduled by the Death Review Coordinator: President of Child Protective Services; FFN Directors of Family Services, Quality and Program Development, Administration and External Affairs ,and Clinical and Placement Services; LCI Director of Employee Relations and Risk Services, Team Manager-Quality; LCI Risk Manager; LCI legal counsel, and others as needed.